xvik/gradle-teavm-plugin/README.md

     /**
      * Additional directories with compiled classes.
 Normally, this should not be needed as {@link #sourceSets}
      * already describe required directories.
 Could be useful only for specific cases.
+     * Values: strings with absolute or relative directories locations.
      */
     extraClassDirs = []
     /**